Thursday,26 December 2024

 Supporting SMEs and expanding trade and supply chain finance

 Recognising that SMEs constitute around 99% of Cambodian businesses and employ about 70% of the workforce, Canadia Bank has expanded its trade and supply chain finance solutions to support these enterprises.
-“Our trade finance options are designed to meet SMEs’ financial needs on Account Receivable and Payable Financing and mitigating risks, but we continue educating customers on the benefits of structured trade finance,” Sia explained.
+“Our trade finance options are designed to meet SMEs’ financial needs on account receivable, payable financing and mitigating risks, but we continue educating customers on the benefits of structured trade finance,” Sia explained.
 These solutions include receivables financing and working capital loans, which help SMEs navigate the complexities of cross-border transactions—a critical need as Cambodia deepens its trade ties under the ASEAN Economic Community and Regional Comprehensive Economic Partnership (RCEP).

-Unlike competitors who allegedly offer more lenient credit terms to capture market share, Canadia’s approach combines access with risk mitigation, ensuring sustainable support for SMEs while controlling exposure to defaults.
+Unlike competitors who allegedly offer more lenient credit terms to capture market share, Sia believes the bank’s approach combines access with risk mitigation, ensuring sustainable support for SMEs while controlling exposure to defaults.
 This balanced strategy supports Cambodia’s ongoing industrialisation and integration into regional supply chains.

 Vision for sustainable banking and community impact

-As Canadia Bank looks toward 2025, its strategy of prudence, innovation, and community engagement reflects its commitment to business and operational resiliency in Cambodia’s dynamic financial sector.
-By addressing challenges in credit underwriting, digital adoption, and regulatory compliance, Canadia remains dedicated to sustainable growth and responsible banking.
+As Canadia Bank looks towards 2025, its strategy of prudence, innovation and community engagement reflects its commitment to business and operational resiliency in Cambodia’s dynamic financial sector.
+By addressing challenges in credit underwriting, digital adoption and regulatory compliance, Canadia Bank remains dedicated to sustainable growth and responsible banking.

-With conservative and prudent liquidity management, inclusive digital solutions, and strong ESG commitments, Canadia Bank is poised to continue its legacy as a trusted partner for Cambodian consumers and businesses.
-Its multifaceted approach not only seeks to meet market demands but also fosters resilience and inclusivity, contributing meaningfully to Cambodia’s economic and social advancement.
-Through its leadership in both banking and infrastructure, Canadia and CIH collectively set the benchmark for sustainable growth, helping shape Cambodia’s financial landscape for the future.
+With conservative and prudent liquidity management, inclusive digital solutions and strong ESG commitments, Canadia Bank is poised to continue its legacy as a trusted partner for Cambodian consumers and businesses.
+Its multifaceted approach not only seeks to meet market demands but fosters resilience and inclusivity, contributing meaningfully to Cambodia’s economic and social advancement.
+Through its leadership in both banking and infrastructure, Canadia Bank and CIH seek collectively to set the benchmark for sustainable growth, helping shape Cambodia’s financial landscape for the future.

 Country: Cambodia